Children's Readings

 "Like this?"
 Brandon tried to turn in his bed, but couldn't.

 "Not now, Brandon," his father said.
 "And he didn't get dizzy.
 One day, Super Brandon flew into the city and saw a dog caught in the sewer through his super sight.
 The firemen and policemen were there trying to rescue the dog.
 They could hear him barking but couldn't get to him, but Super Brandon knew he could.
 He spun and spun and spun so fast into the ground that he was like a cork screw.
 The dirt flew this way and that.
-With his super earing, he could listen to the dog's yelps.
+With his super hearing, he could listen to the dog's yelps.
 He slowed down, then stopped and began to dig to the dog.
-Soon, he felt the dog's fur, so he dug more until he pulled the dog out and hide him under the super cape.
+Soon, he felt the dog's fur, so he dug more until he pulled the dog out and hid him under the super cape.
 Then, he spun backwards and corkscrewed out until he reached the policemen and firemen.
 Super Brandon handed the dog to the big fireman.
 'Thank you, Super Brandon!' they all yelled.
 'You're welcome' Super Brandon said as he flew away."

 "I like Super Brandon.
 Can you tell me another story about him, Daddy?"